awang617/Message/README.md

 - Bulma
 - Chart.js

+## Running this Project
+To run this project make sure all dependencies are installed in virtualenv using `pip3 install -r requirements.txt`:
+1. Uncomment the try-except block in `app.py`
+2. Run `python3 app.py`
+3. Open localhost:8000

 ## Inspiration
 My inspiration from this project sprung from a book I read once called The Language of Flowers (Vanessa Diffenbaugh).
 The main character of the book started a florist business called Message, and she used the language of flowers to arrange her bouquets.
 The idea of using the language of flowers for a floral arrangement business was very intriguing to me and something I wish actually existing.
 My app, Message, was built as a mockup for how this character might make an online presence for her business.